Last Updated on

 I have just completed the first Self Mastery course but am troubled by something.
 I agree with all you say and can see the validity of implementing each of your suggestions.
 However, a couple of sessions led me to conclude that conversations with people are a waste of time as so much what is said is not true.
 The ‘finding neutral’ session troubles me nearly as much as it helps me.
 It seems I am supposed to basically brush off everyone’s opinions as their view only and not necessarily the truth.

-Then the webpage titled, ‘understanding relationships and the source of emotional drama’ suggests that even our view of ourselves and others and other people’s view of us and themselves may also be false.
-So if people are telling me stuff about themself or me I’m supposed to tune out to it as there may be no truth to it.
+Then the page titled, ‘understanding relationships and the source of emotional drama’ suggests that even our view of ourselves and others and other people’s view of us and themselves may also be false.
+So if people are telling me stuff about themselves or me I’m supposed to tune out to it as there may be no truth to it.
 But that leaves me feeling disconnected.
 How can I connect with people if I assume that what they have to say should be disregarded?
 Part of the joy of life is discovering that you have something in common with someone.
-But if that common element is an illusion they have about themself then it is a waste of time engaging in conversation with them in the first place.
+But if that common element is an illusion they have about themselves then it is a waste of time engaging in conversation with them in the first place.

 The session on forgiveness was particularly challenging for me.
 Again I see the validity in the mantra of forgiving myself and the other person for all our errors in thinking but I’m left wondering that if I’m not supposed to expect the person to be a certain type of person for me then I leave myself open to expecting the worst of them and either running in fear or being hurt by them over and over again because I never learn.
 If I cannot expect Joe to behave in a decent manner towards me I am rubber stamping his bad behavior.
 I am saying, in effect, “Joe, do your worst to me because I no longer expect people to be the type of person I’d like them to be.”
 And if I don’t react in that way then I’d probably avoid Joe because I know he’s going to hurt me.